 - 131 pedestrians aged 65 and older killed and injured.

 Thanks to steep hills, poor visibility, and lack of proper crosswalks, San Francisco is one of the more hazardous cities for pedestrians in the state of California.
 Motorists in a hurry often fail to come to complete stops at stop signs and red lights, or being right turns or drive into the crosswalk area before checking both ways for people crossing.
 Other drivers operate vehicles while multitasking – checking emails, sending texts, scrolling through social media, eating and drinking, or engaging in personal grooming on their way to work.
 These dangerous habits can kill or seriously maim unsuspecting pedestrians.

 Streets with Heaviest Volume of Pedestrians

-If you plan on driving in San Francisco, you can reduce your chances of a pedestrian accident by avoiding the most populated roads in the city.
-According to an interactive map by the San Francisco Department of Public Health, these are the ten areas with the greatest high-injury corridors, or the highest risk of pedestrian injury:
+If you plan on walking or driving in San Francisco, you can reduce your chances of a pedestrian collision by avoiding the most populated roads in the city.
+According to an interactive map by the San Francisco Department of Public Health, these are the ten areas with the greatest personal injury risk for pedestrians:

 - Sacramento Street and Stockton Street

 - Stockton Street and Washington Street

 - Joice Street and Clay Street

 Unusual geography, high traffic volume, congestion and high numbers of pedestrians on these streets contribute to the number of accidents.
 When walking on these streets or any other roadway in San Francisco, always obey pedestrian road rules.
 While you cannot control how motorists drive, you can walk defensively to reduce your odds of being involved in an accident.